illinirishi/CS416-NVIZ/README.md

 # CS416-NVIZ
 Narrative Visualization Graded Assignment

-CS 416 Data Visualization- Essay describing the Narative Visualization By Rishikesh R. Pagnis; rpagnis2 Summer 2021
+<b>CS 416 Data Visualization- Essay describing the Narative Visualization<b>
+By Rishikesh R. Pagnis; rpagnis2 Summer 2021

 View visualization by clicking here (Provide Link) : Final Project for CS 416 - Compare Fuel Economy measured in Miles per Gallon(MPG)in the City vs on the Highway using a scatter plot.
 Do number of Cylinders matter?
 How about Electric Cars with no cylinders?